mbernste/mbernste.github.io/_posts/2024-11-24-intuition_biology.md

 <center><img src="https://cdn.rcsb.org/pdb101/goodsell/tif/model-of-a-mycoplasma-cell.tif" alt="drawing" width="400"/></center>

-What struck me most by Goodsell's pictures is how dense cells are.
+What struck me most by Goodsell's pictures is how dense cells really are.
 They are absolutely packed with molecules.
+This is a far cry from the image I had previously that

+A second thing that struck me was the strange and almost alien interplay between order and chaos that exists within cells.
+As an example, see this illustration by Goodsell depicting the coronovirus lifecycle (Acknowledgement: David S. Goodsell, RCSB Protein Data Bank; doi: 10.2210/rcsb_pdb/goodsell-gallery-023.
+Integrative illustration for coronavirus outreach (2020) PLoS Biol 18: e3000815 doi: 10.1371/journal.pbio.3000815):

+Notice that despite the chaotic distribution of proteins and other biomolecules, structures start to form.
+In the above picture we see, emerging from the chaos, the sinister formation of new viruses!

 Waddington's Landscape